 On the other hand, our emotional reactions to a situation can make a decision hard.
 We are invested in the other person’s feelings that we may unintentionally not make the right choice.
 Emotional thinkers make their decisions based on values and emotions and what their impact would be on others.
 Sometimes those decisions can be illogical.

 Emotional thinking is driven by strong beliefs and values and emotional thinkers don’t usually see the ‘right’ and ‘wrong’ in their manner.
 Their subjectivity surpasses their objectivity.

 Who is A Rational Thinker?

 Humans are irrational, and our thinking is prone to error.
 Our decisions and reality are often blurred by our views and beliefs.
 A rational thinker’s decision-making is based on the principles of facts and logic rather than feelings and emotions.
 A rational person’s manner is guided by logic rather than experiences and they are not likely to be affected by emotions.
 Rational thinkers tend to be pragmatic and are not easily swayed by antipathies.

 Rational thinkers are firm, and fair with their decisions and value truth and logic.
-Their thinking process is prone to change depending on situations.
+Their thinking process is prone to change depending on the situation.
 For instance, rational thinkers would read a review before making a purchase and would constantly look for validation from others.
 Their behavior is driven by context rather than feelings.